menu

 Demographics

-The education level of Iota citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.02% of adults 25 and older in Iota have a college degree.
+In terms of college education, Iota is nearly on par with the US average for all cities of 21.84%: 17.02% of adults 25 and older in Iota have a bachelor's degree or advanced degree.

 The per capita income in Iota in 2018 was $21,231, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $84,924 for a family of four.
 However, Iota contains both very wealthy and poor people as well.
 Iota also has one of the higher rates of people living in poverty in the nation, with 31.46% of its population below the federal poverty line.